Young Integration with respect to H\"older Charges: Introduction

 Towards the end of Section~\ref{sec:young}, we provide an alternative construction of the Young integral, which is based on a variation of the sewing lemma, adapted to charges.
 However, this approach does not bypass the Faber-Schauder basis, as the proof of the charge sewing lemma indeed relies on an analytical lemma (Lemma~\ref{prop:gammaHolder=>strong}) for which we currently lack a method of proof without using the Faber-Schauder basis.

-A deeper connection with Riemann-Stieltjes sums is established at a later stage, in Section \ref{sec:pfeffer}, where a correspondence between the Young integral and the Pfeffer integral is explored.
+A deeper connection with Riemann-Stieltjes sums is established at a later stage, in Section~\ref{sec:pfeffer}, where we show that the Young integral defined here is a special case of the Pfeffer integral (with respect to a charge, known as the generalized Riemann integral in \cite{Pfef4}), just as the one-dimensional Young integral is an instance of the Riemann-Stieltjes integral.
+The space of Pfeffer-integrable functions is extremely large but poorly understood.
+However, it is known to contains most functions of bounded variation, see \cite[Theorem~3.4 and Proposition~3.6]{Pfef4}.

-When we employ the Young integral in the context of the two examples mentioned earlier, it offers the following capabilities: \begin{itemize} \item it allows to integrate a process $X$, indexed over $[0, 1]^d$, with $\beta$-Hölder continuous sample paths, with respect to the variations of the fractional Brownian sheet (that is, with respect to $\Delta_W$), provided that
+When we employ the Young integral in the context of the two examples mentioned earlier, it offers the following capabilities: \begin{itemize} \item a $\beta$-Hölder continuous function can be integrated with respect to $\mathrm{d} g_1 \wedge \cdots \wedge \diff g_d$, if~\eqref{eq:zustcondition} is satisfied.
+This coincides with the results from Züst. \item it allows to integrate a process $X$, indexed over $[0, 1]^d$, with $\beta$-Hölder continuous sample paths, with respect to the variations of the fractional Brownian sheet (that is, with respect to $\Delta_W$), provided that

-Such an integral is understood in a pathwise sense.
-It could find potential applications in probability theory.
-For instance, it extends the 2-dimensional Young integral introduced in \cite{QuerTind} which was necessary for formulating and solving a stochastic wave equation with a space-time noise. \item a $\beta$-Hölder continuous function can be integrated with respect to $\mathrm{d} g_1 \wedge \cdots \wedge \diff g_d$, if~\eqref{eq:zustcondition} is satisfied.
-This coincides with the results from Züst. \end{itemize} \end{Empty}